 You open your favorite job search website to browse the latest entries and there it is — an amazing entry-level position in your career field.
 Unfortunately, you realize very quickly that even those entry-level positions require you to have at least some experience.
 So, how can a fresher get a job in their industry?

 Your best chance is to present yourself as a standout candidate who is worth a bit of time and training.
-In order to do this, you will need a spectacular resume.
-We can help with a great sample resume for freshers and some writing tips!
+To do this, you will need to write a spectacular resume.
+We can help with great resume examples for freshers and some writing tips!